For SellersIndustry Guide

 1. Asset Sale vs. Stock Sale

 • Stock Sale: The buyer acquires the entire legal entity, including all assets and liabilities.
-This is generally preferred by sellers for tax efficiency (capital gains treatment) but requires more extensive due diligence from the buyer's perspective to uncover potential hidden liabilities.
+This is generally preferred by sellers for tax efficiency (capital gains treatment) but necessitates more extensive due diligence from the buyer's perspective to uncover potential hidden liabilities.

 2. Earn-outs